We have often heard that padel was a sport requiring less physical condition and causing less injuries that tennis. Is it really a reality?

 These data mean that these two sports have a much lower risk of injury than any other. contact sport.
 From contactless sports, they would be in an intermediate position, as there are sports with higher injury averages such as volleyball and gymnastics.

-Factors that increase the risk of sustaining an injury to the padel
+Factors that increase the risk of suffering a padel injury

-In the case of players padel lovers, it has been proven that the lower the level of play, the more injuries there are, which can be explained by the fact that the players have poorer physical and technical condition, which would lead to more injuries.
+In the case of amateur padel players, it has been proven that the lower the level of play, the more injuries there are, which can be explained by the fact that the players have poorer physical and technical condition, which would lead to more injuries.

 Conclusion